oeo/shimlar/README.md

 # shimlar

-terminal-based arpg inspired by path of exile, built with bun and typescript.
+arpg inspired by path of exile, built with bun and typescript. game logic ready for react client.

 ## installation